catalyst-fp7/documents/interoperability/interoperability.md

 The simplest widget would have a server component, which could receive a request on a known endpoint, and return visualization data.
 The server would have to get the graph data that is to be visualized: either the json-ld graph could be part of the request, or the location of a REST or SPARQL endpoint on the platform server where the visualization server could get the data.
+This raises classical cross-origin data issues: If the widget code is hosted on the visualization server, it would require an authorization token to access the platform data, and vice-versa.

 In the simplest case, the server would simply return an image; in some more elaborate cases, the visualization widget would have its own HTML snippet and attendant javascript to lay out and interact with the visualization data.
-This raises classical cross-origin data issues: If the widget code is hosted on the visualization server, it would require an authorization token to access the platform data, and vice-versa.
+The best practice involves sending back a shareable URL where the image or HTML can be retrieved by other components.
 Those problems have known solutions.

 ### Fully client-side widgets